anteq/reckon-ng-eet-2017/md/recon.md

 ---

-# Reckon-ng
+# Recon-ng

+### Recon-ng
-- written in Python 3
+- written Python 3
 - easy to use
 - easy to extend
+- usage is similar to Metasploit
+- allows to interact with data in SQL style

 ### Author
 Tim Tomes AKA LaNMaSteR53